raymondpang365/version-control-guide/README.md

 Each pull requests should not have more than 250 lines change.

 ### 1.3-C) Making sure CI is successful.
-A github workflow should be set up for a project.
+A github workflow is set up for our project with *.github/workflow/ci.yml* file.
-I will not cover the detail of how to setting up a CI workflow in this guide .
-There are so many tools out there that can create the CI workflow.
-If you have set up the CI workflow properly, and if you are using Github,  you can navigate to Actions tab of your repo and find that you are runnng a CI workflow automatically after pushing
+If you are using Github,  you can navigate to Actions tab of your repo and find that you are runnng a CI workflow automatically after pushing.
 Make sure it is successful (green dot/ green tick) before making a pull request.

-Successful?
-Go to Pull requests.
-If you are using github, navigate to "Pull requests" tab and click "New Pull Request"
+Then go to Pull requests.
+Navigate to "Pull requests" tab and click "New Pull Request"

 ### 1.3-D) Making sure there is no conflict

-You go to a page which compares and tell you whether you can automatica merge.
+You go to a page which compares and tell you whether you can automatically merge.

 For example, in github, there may be a message
 "Can’t automatically merge.
 Don’t worry, you can still create the pull request."

 Do not listen to it saying "Don't worry".
 It is always better to be careful.
 You should not create a pull request whenever it cannot automatically merge.

 So, cancel and exit the merging action page, so you still do not create the pull request yet.
 Get back to your terminal, we will resolve it in the terminal instead of web editor.

-Go to the next section **"1.3-E) Handling Merge Conflict"** to see how to resolve Merge Conflect
+Go to the next section *"1.3-E) Handling Merge Conflict"* to see how to resolve Merge Conflect

 ### 1.3-E) Handling Merge Conflict